-A tangible loss such as lost wages needs to evidence that you were unable to work as a result of the injury you suffered in the truck accident.
+A tangible loss such as lost wages needs evidence that you were unable to work as a result of the injury you suffered in the truck accident.
 Lost wages may be due to a job you no longer are able to work at all, or the difference in reduced hours.
-If you’ve had to retire or take a lower paying job, the difference in your earnings counts as lost wages.
+If you’ve had to retire or take a lower-paying job, the difference in your earnings counts as lost wages.

 Intangible losses need to be documented in other ways.
 Pain and suffering might include medical notes and procedures that resulted from your accident.
 It might include evidence you’ve needed psychiatric therapy to deal with the emotional loss.
-Documentation about the loss in your quality of life could include medical notes about lost ability, or documentation about how your life has changed pre-accident to post-accident.
+Documentation about the loss in your quality of life could include medical notes about lost ability, or documentation about how your life has changed from pre-accident to post-accident.
 Communications that evidence family strife as a result of your accident can serve as documentation for how your life has changed.